 And yet, here is the reality of what occurred within those 2 days with this global leadership team:

-- The company strategic plan included a 3-year vision statement, a mission statement, objectives, strategies and action plans.
-These also included score cards, success factors and key assumptions.
+- The company strategic plan included a 3-year vision statement, a mission statement, objectives, strategies, and action plans.
+These also included scorecards, success factors, and key assumptions.
 Now that’s amazing when you have a team of 14 people in the room!

-- The entire team discovered that having ground rules and especially adhering to an “80% agreement/100% commitment” standard was critical in making decisions and coming to agreement as a team.
+- The entire team discovered that having ground rules and especially adhering to an “80% agreement/100% commitment” standard was critical in making decisions and coming to an agreement as a team.

-So what do I mean by “80% agreement/100%commitment” standard?
-This is a standard we use when working with teams get full commitment of decisions made during the team meeting.
-We ask each team member to fully vet each issue; while being open, honest and respectful in their discussion.
+So what do I mean by the “80% agreement/100%commitment” standard?
+This is a standard we use when working with teams to get the full commitment of decisions made during the team meeting.
+We ask each team member to fully vet each issue; while being open, honest, and respectful in their discussion.
 Once the discussion is complete, we ask if each member can be at least 80% in agreement with the decision.
 If they all agree with the 80% agreement, then we ask for 100% commitment.
 This means that they will stand by the decision with their own departments, and won’t undermine or sabotage the decision.
 Moreover, they won’t bad mouth the decision to others in the organization.
 As a leader, they will fully support this decision with everyone throughout their team and beyond.

 The CEO was so impressed with the process, he said “I can’t believe I lived without this for all of these years.
 I only wish I would have had this years ago!”

-We’ll be following up with this organization quarterly to revisit their scorecards, the progress reports and their objectives.
+We’ll be following up with this organization quarterly to revisit their scorecards, the progress reports, and their objectives.
 I can’t wait to see how far they go and we’ll be celebrating every success along the way!

 How are you preparing your team to achieve success in the coming year?
 Now is the perfect time to be thinking about it!